pagopa/interop-qa-tests/README.md

 Tests are labeled with the following special tags:

 - `@wait_for_fix`: test bug affected, waiting for resolution, don't execute in test suite
-- `@resource_intensive`: test resource consuming, to run only in environment with high performance

 ## Running test